mjg123/mjg123.github.io/_posts/2018-02-15-Supporting-a-new-starter.md

 layout:     post
 title:      Supporting a New Starter
 date:       2018-02-15 10:00:00
-summary:    How we look after people when then join us
+summary:    How we look after people when they join us
 tags:
 - not-computers
 - people